frederic-perez/AmE-dictionary/data/dictionary.md

 __Frappuccino__
 __frat house__
 __frat__ _n_ _informal_ A college fraternity. _A frat house._
+__fraternal twin__ _n_ One of a pair of twins, not necessarily resembling each other or of the same sex, that develop from two separately fertilized ova.
+Compare _identical twin._
 __frats__ _n_
 __fraudulent__ _adj_
 __fraught__ _adj_ :nine::m: __1__ (of a situation or course of action) Filled with (something undesirable). _Marketing any new product is fraught with danger._ __2__ Causing or affected by anxiety or stress. _One of the most fraught jobs in goverment._